Shijia-Huang/kitchensink-modernizer/README.md

 # Kitchensink modernizer: Java Code Annotation and Modernization Tool

 This tool allows you to annotate and modernize legacy Java code using the Google Gemini API.
-It supports line-by-line inline comments for explanation, as well as full code modernization (e.g., suggesting migration to Spring Boot).
+It supports line-by-line inline comments, full code modernization (e.g., migrating to Spring Boot), and even provides recommendations for adapting traditional JPA code to MongoDB.

 ## 🚀 Features